hubject/opcp/OPCP-1.0.0/docs/components/provisioning-certificate-pool.md

 # Provisioning Certificate Pool

-The Provisioning Certificate Pool Service provides interfaces to exchange Provisioning Certificates between OEMs and MOs.
-For this purpose, MOs send the PCID of a Provisioning Certificate issued by the OEM and receive the appropriate Provisioning Certificate and the corresponding certificate chain.
+The Provisioning Certificate Pool provides interfaces to exchange Provisioning Certificates between OEMs and MOs,under the following workflow: MO sends the PCID of a Provisioning Certificate issued by the OEM, and receives its Provisioning Certificate with the corresponding certificate chain.

-OEMs publish their Provisioning Certificates to the pool after their generation, e.g. after the cars get manufactured.
+OEMs publish their Provisioning Certificates on the pool after their generation, e.g. after the car get manufactured.
 MOs request foreign Provisioning Certificates from the pool by PCID.

 The PCP communicates with the following actors and services:
  * OEM